sagemath/sagewiki_to_gh-2022-10-10/days4/projects/nb.md

     * William Stein, Bobby, Tom, Dorian, Timothy -- 3 hours of design; 3 hours implementation.

+-----------------

+== If time permits ==
- 1. '''Save/Load Worksheets/Plain Mode''' Rewrite saving/loading of worksheets, so it doesn't use pickle.
+ * '''Save/Load Worksheets/Plain Mode''' Rewrite saving/loading of worksheets, so it doesn't use pickle.
 Instead use the {{{'}}}'s text encoding and the images in directories.
 XML, plain text format, etc.  Finish implementing the html/edit mode: (1) images shouldn't get deleted on saving, (2) inserting new cells shouldn't be broken.
      * Alex Clemesha, Dorian, Tom, Yi

+ * '''Make it look good'''
+     * Timothy, and everybody -- time.

- 1. '''Don't lose work''' If anything in a page changes, make it so trying to navigate away from the page requires confirmation (like in gmail)
+ * '''Don't lose work''' If anything in a page changes, make it so trying to navigate away from the page requires confirmation (like in gmail)
      * Dorian, Tom -- 1 hour

- 1. '''Make it look good'''
-     * Timothy, and everybody -- time.

------------------

-== If time permits ==

  * User should be able to create their own css, which is partof their profile.